 A woman named "Ji Hyun Shin" whom has everything, loving parents, best friends, and an adoring fiancé, gets into a car accident before her wedding causing her to be in a coma.
 A reaper ...
 See full summary »

 As a kid, all Kim In Ha ever did was follow his uncle around and help him cheat in gambling.
 As a high school student, he hung out with his friends at the basement of a theater.
 As Kim In ...
 See full summary »

 An interesting premise for a KTV melodrama that misses the mark.

-SPOILERS!
-"Forbidden Love: Gumiho", is a 2004 16 episode Korean melodrama series that centers around the battle between humans and a race of supernatural creatures.
-It's similar to something along the lines of the "Underworld" movies, with (of course) the mandatory Korean various love angles.
+Forbidden Love: Gumiho, is a 2004 16 episode Korean melodrama series that centers around the battle between humans and a race of supernatural creatures.
+It's similar to something along the lines of the "Underworld" movies, with (of course) mandatory various Korean love triangles.

 The stars did a decent enough acting job, but I've seen most, if not all of them, do much better jobs in other movies & shows.
 The production values drop off significantly after the first episode or two, and it starts to look pretty cheaply made at times.
-And, even though there are numbers of plot lines and stories involved, it gets bogged down during the middle to end of its runtime, and becomes somewhat boring to sit through at times.
+And, even though there are numbers of plot lines and stories involved, it gets bogged down during the middle to end of its run time, and becomes somewhat boring to sit through at times.

 This wasn't a terrible show, but it was not what I would call good either.
-I actually kind of like it some, but it just didn't hold up as being likable enough during its runtime for me to fully recommend it.
-I feel it's merely a little of above average, and there are plenty of better KTV shows out there worth watching more than this one.
+I actually kind of like it some, but it just didn't hold up as being likable enough during its run time for me to fully recommend it.
+I feel it's merely a little above average, and there are plenty of better KTV shows out there worth watching more than this one.
 6 out of 10 stars!

 9 of 9 people found this review helpful.

 Was this review helpful to you?